-These forms and others that may be of use can be found at (https://www.pdx.edu/ogs/forms).
-Additionally, deadlines for the submission of some of these documents, as well as other key deadlines related to the Graduate School may be found at (https://www.pdx.edu/ogs/graduate-candidate-deadlines).
+These forms and others that may be of use can be found at Graduate School Forms.
+Additionally, deadlines for the submission of some of these documents, as well as other key deadlines related to the Graduate School may be found at Graduation Dates and Deadlines.